How to deploy a new graph#

 sysadm staff members

-This page describes how to declaratively deploy the graph in production in the kubernetes environment.
+This page describes how to declaratively deploy the graph in kubernetes environments.
+It’s documenting either a new graph version (grpc, rpc) deployment or a new compressed graph dataset deployment.

-For production, as the dataset is multiple terabytes of files, some manual intervention can occur to manipulate the zfs datasets.
+For production, as the dataset is multiple terabytes of files, some manual intervention can occur to manipulate the zfs datasets (copy from one node to another).

 What are the graph services?#